Michelle Pfeiffer: 2020s

 Pfeiffer headlined the dark comedy French Exit (2020), based on the acclaimed novel of the same name by Patrick deWitt, directed by Azazel Jacobs.
 In the film, which co-stars Lucas Hedges and Tracy Letts, Pfeiffer played a widow who moves to Paris, France, with her son (Hedges) and cat, who happens to be her reincarnated husband (Letts).
 The film premiered at the New York Film Festival, to a positive reception.
 Peter Debruge of Variety remarked that she gave a performance "for which she'll be remembered."
 Pfeiffer received a Golden Globe Award nomination for Best Actress – Motion Picture Comedy or Musical for her performance.

-Pfeiffer portrays Betty Ford in the anthology drama television series The First Lady, which premiered on Showtime in April 2022.
-The series received mixed reviews and was cancelled after one season.
+Pfeiffer portrayed former First Lady Betty Ford in the anthology drama television series The First Lady, which premiered on Showtime in April 2022.
+The following year, she reprised the role of Janet van Dyne in Ant-Man and the Wasp: Quantumania.
+Manohla Dargis declared her the film's M.V.P.

 Pfeiffer is attached to star alongside Annette Bening in the psychological thriller, Turn of Mind, set to be directed by Gideon Raff.
-She is set to reprise her role as Janet van Dyne in Ant-Man and the Wasp: Quantumania (2023).
 In 2022, she was cast in Wild Four O'Clocks, penned and directed by Peter Craig, and produced by Marc Platt and Adam Siegel.

+On March 18, 2024, it was announced that Pfeiffer had been cast in the Amazon MGM holiday comedy, Oh.
+What.
+Fun.
+(2025) On August 8, 2024, it was announced that she would star in, as well as executive produce, the Yellowstone spin-off The Madison.
+On September 23, 2024, it was announced that Pfeiffer would star alongside Nicole Kidman and Elle Fanning in the Apple TV+ television series, Margo's Got Money Troubles.